 That’s how fast you could get paid when you understand how to tap into this anomaly the RIGHT way.

-In April a Stealth Mode Spike also hit shares of a company called HIMS.
+In April, a Stealth Mode Spike also hit shares of a company called HIMS.

-I made 1140% in just 24 hours!
+I made 1,140% on half of my trade in just 24 hours!

-Imagine investing $2,000… and walking away with almost $24,800!

 Or look what happened when a Stealth Mode Spike showed up on RILY.

 You could have made 500% in just that one day!

-To put that into perspective, that’s 20 times more than Nvidia returned the entire year!!!
+To put that into perspective, that’s more than double what Nvidia returned the entire year!!!

 Why wait years to see huge returns, if you stand to make bigger gains in a matter of days?